Mordechai Hod: Biography

 Slightly more than a year into his job, Hod faced an enormous predicament.
 Egyptian President Gamal Abdel Nasser had closed the Straits of Tiran, and Israel was facing the possibility of a three front war against Egypt, Jordan, and Syria.
 Hoping to retain the advantage of surprise, Israel launched Operation Focus, the opening airstrike in what would become known as the 1967 Six-Day War.
 Hod's strike, leaving only 12 planes to defend Israel, and aided with intelligence from Mossad and Aman, succeeded in destroying most of the Egyptian Air Forces.
 Later strikes annihilated Jordanian and Syrian Air Forces as well as part of Iraqi Air Force.
 This ensured Israeli air superiority for the rest of the war.
 In an interview years later, Hod described the 45 minutes it took the first wave of 183 aircraft to reach targets in Egypt as "the longest 45 minutes of my life."
 Hod also had to deal with the USS Liberty incident, in which Israeli aircraft attacked an American ship off the coast of the Sinai Peninsula, killing 34 servicemen.

 The War of Attrition between Israel and Egypt would last from 1968 to 1970, and during that time Hod directed airstrikes near the Suez Canal as well as deeper into Egyptian territory.
 He also succeeded in downing a number of Soviet-piloted MiG aircraft operating on behalf of Egypt.

 In April 1973, Hod stepped down, just 6 months prior to the 1973 Yom Kippur War.
 Because of the war he was quickly recalled to act as the Air Force advisor to Maj.
 Gen. Yitzhak Hofi, who was then in charge of Israeli Northern Command.
 Before moving into the private sector Hod had one more stint in government, tasked with developing defense projects as an assistant to the Defense Minister.
 During his military career, Hod met and married an IAF sergeant, Penina.
-They had three children.
+They had three children; two sons and one daughter.

 With his military career over, Hod entered the civilian aviation market in 1975 by founding CAL Cargo Air Lines.
 He served as its president until 1977, when he left to become president of El Al, the Israeli national airline, a position he would hold to 1979.
 Hod later was appointed chairman of the main aerospace manufacturer in Israel, Israel Aircraft Industries.
 He died on 29 June 2003.